mhdramadhanarvin/gaming-platform/README.md

 ## Start the application

+For start all apps can use command `pnpm dev`.\
+Or for start specific apps can use this.\
-Run `npx nx serve api` to start the development server for api app.
+Run `pnpm start api` to start the development server for api app.\
-Run `npx nx serve web` to start the development server for web app.
+Run `pnpm start web` to start the development server for web app. \
 Happy coding!

 <!---